limone-eth/farcaster-indexer/README.md

 The repository contains some useful helper scripts that can be used to create a recommendation system based on the embeddings.

+**NOTE**: The following recommendation scripts are only examples of what can be done using the stored embeddings.
+They are not meant to be used in production, and may not even be the best way to create a recommendation system.

 #### Recommendation based on past user casts

 The first script is `src/helpers/casts-recommend.ts`, which can be used to recommend users/casts to a user based on his past casts.